Professional and Artist Colored Pencils

 Cons: A bit pricey

-These colored pencils are very expensive but offer an extremely unique experience thanks to their specialized core that consists of multiple ingredients including oils, waxes, and even fats.
+These colored pencils are very expensive but offer a unique experience thanks to their specialized core that consists of multiple ingredients including oils, waxes, and even fats.
 Application is buttery smooth and the color is bright.
 Blending is a bit lacking, however.
-They come with a 3.8mm core with a round barrel and in sets of 100 and 150.
+They come with a 3.8mm core with a round barrel and in sets of 12, 24, 36, 50, 100 and 150.

 Pros: Barrel color accurately depicts core color, vibrant color output, very soft and buttery application, great variety of bright colors